allbecauseyoutoldmeso/bowling-challenge-2/README.md

 =================

-* Makers academy week 5 weekend challenge, worked on independently.
+* Makers academy week 5 weekend challenge.

+* Solo project.

 * A single page JavaScript/jQuery bowling app.
 Scoring system complete with strikes, spares, bonus rolls and perfect/gutter games.
 (All considerably more tricky than it sounds!)